 - Licence based on the number of concurrent calls supported.
 The ratio is typically 1 licence for every 3/4 extensions.
 This is an annual cost.

 - The virtual server that powers your PABX attracts a nominal fee every month

 - Your preferred provider will provide a SIP trunk that allows you to make your calls.
 The costs for this service varies.
 Many providers waive the setup fee as they will recoup the cost with the monthly charges for the calls made.

 - (Optional) IP phone handsets.

-Call us (on our spiffy cloud based PABX naturally) and we’ll happily walk you thorough what deployment best works for you.
+Call us (on our spiffy cloud based PABX naturally) on +254 709 543 000 or sign up here and we’ll happily walk you thorough what deployment best works for you.
 Should you hear a loud noise from an actual cloud in your vicinity, and it’s not your handset, say a quick prayer.